hofstadter-io/hof/README.md

   clone                 Clone a workspace or repository into a new directory

-Model your designs, generate implementation, run anything: modelset              create, view, migrate, and understand your modelsets. gen                   generate code, data, and config run                   run polyglot command and scripts seamlessly across runtimes runtimes              work with runtimes
+Model your designs, generate implementation, run anything: modelset              create, view, migrate, and manage your data models gen                   generate code, data, and config from your data models run                   run polyglot command and scripts seamlessly across runtimes runtimes              work with runtimes (go, js, py, bash, custom)

 Learn more about hof and the _ you can do: doc                   Generate and view documentation.